-If you’ve been hoping to find the perfect California teaching job as a special education teacher or school support professional, picture yourself working and living in dreamy Los Angeles.
-Whether you’re an occupational therapist, special education teacher, paraprofessional, nurse, school psychologist, counselor, preschool teacher, substitute teacher, administrator, or other support professional, Los Angeles, California, has a world of educational career opportunities just waiting for you.
+If you’ve been hoping to find the perfect California special education job, picture yourself working and living in dreamy Los Angeles.
+Whether you’re an occupational therapist, speech-language pathologist, special education teacher, school psychologist, school counselor, or school nurse, Los Angeles, California, has a world of opportunity waiting for you.

 Whether you decide to call it L.A., The City of Angels, Tinseltown, or La-La Land, we know you’ll love Los Angeles!
 It’s got beaches.
 It’s got celebrities.
 It’s got sports.
 It’s got mountains.
 What more could you want?
 The city covers 502 square miles, is home to nearly 4 million people, has an average daily temperature of 63 degrees, and boasts 75 miles of coastline.
 Originally inhabited by the Tongva and Chumash people, the area changed hands from Spanish to Mexican to United States rule.
 With a history rich in railroads, oil, explosives, wartime manufacturing, Olympics, and the movie industry, there is a great deal to learn about the region.